Session 1: Beyond Barbour

 On the basis of the findings, the project developed and trialled a series of workshops for students which explore relevant themes.
 These workshops revealed some of the pressures and assumptions that students adhere to when they contemplate the implications of science for what it means to be human and also provided indications of how scholarship can inform students’ thinking.

-Dr Keith Chappell and Zoe Knapp, Canterbury Christ Church and Reading Universities, UK
+Dr Berry Billingsley and Dr Keith Chappell Canterbury Christ Church and Reading Universities, UK

 ‘Nature vs nurture’: workshops for teenagers to critique scientific determinism and other perspectives on personality and behaviour.